PURPOSES OF THE GUIDE:

 Once created and had access to the virtual environment (note the change of prompt) you need to install an ad hoc package for Python:

 Now it's possible start, for the first time, Home Assistant, executing the command:

 The first start will cause the folder to be created automatically ".homeassistant"Under the path"/ Home / homeassistant"And the primary dependencies are installed, always automatically.

 Now a few minutes of waiting (from 10 to 20): Home Assistant, at its first execution, prowill see to the installation and automatic configuration of a whole series of accessory components.
 The wait will end upon receipt, on the screen log, of the string:

 INFO (MainThread) [homeassistant.core] Starting Home Assistant

-Once the wait is over it will be possible to connect - via the browser of the profirst computer of appoggio - to the web interface of Home Assistant at the url:
+Once the wait is over it will be possible to connect - via the browser of the profirst computer of appoggio - to the web interface of Home Assistant at the following address:

-At this point it is comprofunction has beennamecorrect of Home Assistant, and it is therefore possible to interrupt the execution by pressing CTRL + C, then exit the virtualized environment with:
+At this point it is comprofunction has beennamecorrect of Home Assistant, and it is therefore possible to interrupt its execution by pressing CTRL + C.

-Once connected via ssh to the profirst Raspberry (using the "pi" user), run the following command to create the service configuration file:
+Once connected via ssh al proprio Raspberry (always using the "pi" user), run the following command to start the text editor ("nano") and create the service configuration file:

 sudo nano -w /email@example.com